Sunday, February 08, 2026

 as it always does these days) when I crane my

-pained neck around to the wall behind me.
-I so
+pained neck around) on the wall behind me.
+I

 vision, but something had caught my eye when

-I first looked left to the wall beside my bed.
-I
+I first looked at the wall beside my bed.
+I look to

 a book).
 There’s a cigarette hanging from a dog’s

 mouth.
-The book, portrait of the artist as a young
+The book is portrait of the artist as a young

-dog, stories by the the poet Dylan Thomas.
-I
+dog, stories by the poet Dylan Thomas.
+I can’t

-but it’s something that’s on my list (when I’d
+but he’s someone that’s on my list (when I’d

-picked this up from some Free: Take One box,
+picked it up from some Free: Take One box,

-the bottom half of the over of the book, the dog
+the bottom half of the cover of the book, the dog

-whose picture at the top with a cigarette poked
+pictured on the top half with a cigarette poked

 at an odd angle into his mouth.
-A dog with a
+Mirror images,

+dangling.
 Well.
 I suppose that I will go with that.
-And a

 Has my dignity been regained, in the very least?